Not only are fruit flies nuisance pests, but they can also contaminate your food with harmful bacteria.

 If you have a vacuum cleaner, this is an easy way to eliminate fruit flies.

 Just turn it on and point it at the fruit fly infestation.
-The suction will pull the flies up into the vacuum, and they’ll be gone in no time!
+The suction will pull the flies up into the vacuum!

 4. Discard Overripe and Rotten Fruits

 The scent of overripe or rotting fruits will attract fruit flies from outside the house.
-As a result, the best way to avoid this is to place all ripe produce into airtight food containers and discard the spoiled ones.
+So, the best way to avoid this situation is to properly store all ripe produce and discard the spoiled ones.

 5. Essential Oils

-Essential oils that deter insect pests, particularly fruit flies, include lavender, basil, eucalyptus, lemongrass, peppermint, cloves, and even camphor if used with care.
+Many essential oils deter insect pests like fruit flies.
+These include lavender, basil, eucalyptus, lemongrass, peppermint, cloves, and even camphor.

-Therefore, saturate some cotton balls or scrunched-up paper towels and place them around the kitchen and near doors and windows.
-These will act as a deterrent for the critters.
+Soak cotton balls or crumpled paper towels in your essential oil.
+Then, place them around the kitchen and near doors and windows.

 6. Dish Soap and Vinegar

-This soapy mixture works great for getting rid of fruit flies in the house.
-Add some dish soap to a bowl with some ACV to make a killer solution.
+This soapy mixture is excellent for getting rid of fruit flies in the house.
+Add dish soap to a bowl with apple cider vinegar to make a killer solution.

-Alternatively, make a homemade fruit fly spray by combining 3 cups of white vinegar, 2 tablespoons of liquid soap, and 10 drops of essential oil in a spray bottle.
+Alternatively, you can make a homemade fruit fly spray by combining three cups of white vinegar, two tablespoons of liquid soap, and ten drops of essential oil in a spray bottle.

 Shake well and use it to spray them.